-When booking on Skedda, be sure to book the 4:30pm - 12:00 am, as well as the 12:00am - 8:30 am (next day) slots.
+When booking on Skedda, be sure to book the 4:30pm - 12:00am slots, as well as the 12:00am - 8:30am (next day) slots.
 Users are expected to have their samples removed by 8:30am to accommodate the daytime slot.

-- It's good practice to have the software and log book filled out when you load.
+- When booking please add the metals and thicknesses that you're planning to deposit. - Contact Spyros (sntais@uottawa.ca) to update your booking if you change your plans. - It's good practise to have the software and log book filled out when you load your samples.
 Having a labeled sample box and labeled witness sample box sitting by the tool is also helpful. - In the event that the user is not able to show up to run the deposition, if everything mentioned above is done, then the user that wants to load can run the previous users deposition.
-Please inform Spyros, Ewa, Jer, and Betty (see Section 2.2) when you have to do another users deposition.
+Please inform Spyros, Ewa, or Betty (see Section 2.2) when you have to do another users deposition.
 If this becomes a common occurrence, we will take necessary actions.
 All users are encouraged to do their own work. - Reminder: Users subscribed to the NanoFab package can use up to 1,000 nm of precious metals (Au, Pt, Pd) free-of-charge.
-Additional use exceeding 1,000 nm will be charged to the relevant supervisor at \$1.30/nm.
+Additional use exceeding 1,000 nm will be charged to the relevant supervisor at \$1.50/nm

-□ Fumehood:
+Fumehood:

 - Hotplates are sometimes needed for long periods of time.
-Proper etiquette and manners are expected when having to handle other user's samples. - There are 3 hotplates, each hotplate is unique.
+Proper etiquette and manners are expected when having to handle other user's samples. - Each of the 3 hotplates that are available are unique.
 NanoFab administrators do try to keep each hotplate calibrated.
 A log sheet of calibrations and measured temperatures can be found pinned to the fumehood above the hotplates.
 Each user is expected to measure hotplate temperatures often and record their findings on the log sheet. - Users often need to leave chemicals unattended in the fumehood.
 Please be sure everything is labeled properly using the "Work in Progress" forms.
-If you need to leave your chemicals unattended, try to place them off to the side or the back of the fumehood so other users can work.
+If you need to leave

+- your chemicals unattended, try to place them off to the side or the back of the fumehood so other users can work. - Any chemicals or work left unattended and without proper labeling will be disposed by NanoFab administrative staff at the user's expense.